-1. Comply with State-owned asset security and privacy safeguards, and ensure Project materials, work products, and deliverables are secured, and that confidentiality is maintained at all times.

-2. Comply with all federal regulation and State statutes for business services.
-Comply with the Technical Infrastructure Plan.

-3. Provide all collaboration tools and unified communications technologies and services required for optimal performance of the Project's personnel.

-4. Contractor will provide an office receptionist or other customer service representative to ensure that phone calls to the local office are answered, local office doors opened for approved visitors without ready key card access, and other day-today office maintenance requirements.
+- a.
+Comply with State-owned asset security and privacy safeguards, and ensure Project materials, work products, and deliverables are secured, and that confidentiality is maintained at all times. - b.
+Comply with all federal regulation and State statutes for business services.
+Comply with the Technical Infrastructure Plan. - c.
+Provide all collaboration tools and unified communications technologies and services required for optimal performance of the Project's personnel. - d.
+Contractor will provide an office receptionist or other customer service representative to ensure that phone calls to the local office are answered, local office doors opened for approved visitors without ready key card access, and other day-to- day office maintenance requirements.

-2.7.5.2 Meeting Space
+2.7.7 MEETING SPACE

-Contractor will have a furnished, meeting space (with wireless internet) for a minimum of forty (40) people starting within thirty (30) days of Contract Start Date.
+Contractor will have a furnished, meeting space (with wireless internet) for a minimum of forty (40) people starting within thirty (30) days of Project Start Date.
 In the event that the Local Office is not sufficiently complete to offer this space at this time, Contractor shall procure offsite meeting space until this space is available in the Local Office.
 Any offsite meeting space will satisfy the proximity (within 5 miles) and parking requirements of the local office.